picaronin/BBcode_lcase/README.md

 # BBcode lcase
-With this BBcode for phpBB the actual transformation of the selected text is achieved Uppercase to Lowercase.
+With this BBcode for phpBB the actual transformation of the selected text is achieved since Uppercase to Lowercase.

 ### BBCode usage:
 ```